What is bread?

 Gluten has plasticity and elasticity which allows giving the dough a certain shape and, at the same time, permits yeast to act on it causing it to swell by absorbing water vapor and air.
 To raise bread dough in other cereals, they should be mixed with wheat or rye.

 For some grains that are completely gluten-free, we must use some special techniques to get their digestibility, such as it happens with corn flour when making mexican tortillas.
 Corn flour must be mixed with lime.

 There are many different types of bread

 The first non-fermented bread was made in the Neolithic period 12,000 years ago.
 They were just flat pieces of pasta made with shredded wheat that were put to cook on hot rocks.
-Even today, there are many cultures who make bread without yeast (See more information in the “Types of bread” in the listing above)
+Even today, there are many cultures who make bread without yeast (See more information in the “Types of bread” in the listing below)

 No one knows for certain if the Egyptians discovered the fermentation process but they probably did.
 As in most great discoveries, this was an accidental finding.
 It seems that the wind must have spread some yeasts casually over the dough of flour and water, acting on the mass spontaneously.
 Later, probably by chance, a piece of uncooked dough was saved and, when mixed with the new dough, it started again the process of fermentation.